-Kronos produced 546,000, 517,000 and 545,000 metric tons of TiO_2 in 2019, 2020 and 2021, respectively.
-Kronos' production volumes include its share of the output produced by its TiO_2 manufacturing joint venture discussed below.
-Kronos' average production capacity utilization rates were approximately 98% in 2019, 92% in 2020 and at full practical capacity in 2021.
-Kronos' production rates in 2020 were impacted by the COVID-19 pandemic as it decreased production levels early in the third quarter to correspond with a temporary decline in market demand.
+Kronos' production volumes include its share of the output produced by its TiO2 in 2020, 2021 and 2022, respectively.
+Kronos' production volumes include its share of the output produced by its TiO2 manufacturing joint venture discussed below.
+Kronos' average production capacity utilization rates were approximately 92% in 2020, full practical capacity in 2021 and 89% in 2022.
+Kronos' production rates in 2020 were impacted by the COVID-19 pandemic (primarily in the third quarter).
+In the fourth quarter of 2022 Kronos adjusted production levels to correspond with reduced customer demand in its European and export markets resulting from challenging economic conditions and geopolitical uncertainties.

-Kronos operates facilities throughout North America and Europe, including the only sulfate process plant in North America and four TiO_2 plants in Europe (one in each of Leverkusen, Germany; Nordenham, Germany; Langerbrugge, Belgium; and Fredrikstad, Norway).
-In North America, Kronos has a TiO_2 plant in Varennes, Quebec, Canada and, through the manufacturing joint venture described below, a 50% interest in a TiO_2 plant near Lake Charles, Louisiana.
+Kronos operates facilities throughout North America and Europe, including the only sulfate process plant in North America and four TiO2 plants in Europe (one in each of Leverkusen, Germany; Nordenham, Germany; Langerbrugge, Belgium; and Fredrikstad, Norway).
+In North America, Kronos has a TiO2 plant in Varennes, Quebec, Canada and, through the manufacturing joint venture described below, a 50% interest in a TiO2 plant near Lake Charles, Louisiana.

 As part of Kronos' long-term strategy to increase chloride process production, Kronos phased-out sulfate production at its Leverkusen facility during 2020.
-Kronos' chloride process production and remaining sulfate production capacity has increased by approximately 5% over the past ten years due to debottlenecking programs, incurring only moderate capital expenditures.
-Kronos expects to operate its TiO_2 plants at near full practical capacity levels in 2022.
+Kronos' chloride process production and remaining sulfate production capacity has increased by approximately 5% over the past ten years due to debottlenecking programs, with only moderate capital expenditures.
+Kronos operated its facilities at reduced capacities in the fourth quarter of 2022 and into 2023.
+Based on current assumptions about market performance and demand, Kronos expects to operate its TiO_2 plants at 80% to 90% capacity in the first half of 2023 and near full practical capacity levels by the second half of 2023.

-The following table presents the division of Kronos' expected 2022 manufacturing capacity by plant location and type of manufacturing process:
+The following table presents the division of Kronos' expected 2023 manufacturing capacity by plant location and type of manufacturing process:

-% of capacity manufacturin • - Facility Description Chloride Sulfate Leverkusen, Germany (1) TiO 2 production, chloride process, co-products 31 % - % Nordenham, Germany TiO 2 production, sulfate process, co-products - 11 Langerbrugge, Belgium TiO 2 production, chloride process, co-products, titanium chemicals products 17 - Fredrikstad, Norway (2) TiO_2 production, sulfate process, co-products - 6 Varennes, Canada TiO_2 production, chloride and sulfate process, slurry facility, titanium chemicals products 17 3 Lake Charles, LA, US (3) TiO 2 production, chloride process 15 - Total 80 % 20 %
+% of capacity by TiO 2 manufacturing process Facility Description Chloride Sulfate Leverkusen, Germany (1) TiO 2 production, chloride process, co-products 32 % Nordenham, Germany TiO 2 production, sulfate process, co-products 11 Langerbrugge, Belgium TiO 2 production, chloride process, co-products, titanium chemicals products 15 Fredrikstad, Norway (2) TiO 2 production, sulfate process, co-products 7 Varennes, Canada TiO 2 production, chloride and sulfate process, slurry facility, titanium chemicals products 17 3 Lake Charles, LA, US (3) TiO 2 production, chloride process 15 Total 79 % 21 %